PACKATTACK93/Heads-or-Tails-/README.md

-# coin-toss-app
-# streamlit web app
+# coin-toss-app developed using streamlit and Render